Reviewed by Clare Waismann, RAS / SUDCC

 Ultimately, the best way to solve the opioid crisis is to prevent opioid addiction from developing.
 We can do that by providing more education about mental health and addiction — and, more importantly, by providing accessible mental health care.

 The best way to treat opioid addiction is to provide immediate and adequate medical detoxification once dependence occurs.
-A significant number of people who currently suffer from prescription painkiller addiction started with an untreated physical opioid dependence.
+Many people who currently suffer from prescription painkiller addiction started with an untreated physical opioid dependence.
 That dependence then escalated to higher tolerances and, eventually, full-blown addiction.

 Imagine the different life outcome if, instead of being left to allow the addiction to develop, that person had instead received medical detox treatment when they first noticed the dependence.
 After a few days in the hospital, they could have moved on to a productive life without spending years scared and ashamed of their growing need for drugs.

-This medical solution is available now, but for reasons hard to explain, these options are mostly ignored.
+This medical solution is available now, but these options are mostly ignored for reasons hard to explain.
 Instead of getting fully detoxed from their physical opioid dependence in a full-service hospital, people battling opioid use disorder are seeking or being persuaded to choose other types of treatments, such as:

 - Replacement drugs